ostern42/CamBridge/WISDOM_CLAUDE.md

 > "Every line I wrote is a chance to learn"
 *Own your code, own your growth*

+> "Read the code that exists before writing new" *Sources First saves time*

 ## 🧠 KONTINUITÄTS-PROTOKOLL

 ### Für mein nächstes Ich